chetaniitbhilai/Mlecchita-vikalpa/README.md

    git clone https://github.com/your-repo/PocketMoneyApp.git
    ```
 2. Open the project in **Android Studio**.
+3. Use Cmake 3.30.5
-3. Build and run the application on an emulator or a physical device.
+4. Build and run the application on an emulator or a physical device.
-4. Use the app to:
+5. Use the app to:
    - Set a daily allowance.
    - Make payments using Trust Tokens.
    - View transaction history.
-5. Ensure that transactions exceeding the allowance are blocked.
+6. Ensure that transactions exceeding the allowance are blocked.

 ## Future Enhancements
 - Implement Firebase for cloud-based transactions.
+- If the limit exceeds we can use trusttoken to make the payment.
+- If a certain threshold is reached for one payment trustoken will send a cipher text, if the reciving person is able to decrypt only then the payment succeeds.
 - Add user authentication and profile management.
 - Enable spending reports and analytics.